Retirement Plans FAQs regarding the Voluntary Correction Program (VCP)

 - May a plan sponsor receive an extension of the 150-day correction period under the VCP?

 - Can trust assets be used for the payment of the fee or sanction under the VCP?

 - Has the IRS established a program to verify that plan sponsors are correcting failures in accordance with Compliance Statements that have been issued under the VCP?

 - Are matters relating to certain excise taxes or additional income tax resolved under the EPCRS?

 - If a plan sponsor discovers a vesting problem in which the plan terms were not followed, should the plan sponsor use the Self-Correction Program (SCP) or the VCP to correct the problem?

 Is there an application form that plan sponsors must use to apply under the VCP?

 Yes, Form 8950, Application for Voluntary Correction Program, must accompany all submissions along with Form 8951, Compliance Fee for Application for Voluntary Correction Program.
-In addition, the IRS provides Sample Submission Formats in Appendix C of Revenue Procedure 2013-12, which facilitate the submission process.
-Form 8950 also includes a Checklist designed to assist the Plan Sponsor and their representatives in preparing a submission that contains the information and documents required under each of those programs.
+In addition, the IRS provides model submission documents in Appendix C of Revenue Procedure 2013-12, which facilitate the submission process.
+Form 8950 also includes a checklist designed to assist plan sponsors and their representatives in preparing a submission that contains the required information and documents.

 What is the mailing address for applications submitted under the VCP?